Enhancing the De-identification of Personally Identifiable Information in Educational Data: Related Work

 The HIPS method offers a more nuanced approach to protecting PII \cite{10.1136/amiajnl-2012-001034}.
 Instead of simply redacting sensitive information, HIPS replaces PII entities with synthetic but semantically equivalent placeholders that retain the category of the original information \cite{10.1093/jamia/ocz114}.
 Compared to the redaction method, HIPS could effectively enhance privacy protection.
 Even if some PII entities are missed during the initial detection step, their replacement with synthetic counterparts ensures no sensitive information is exposed.
-For example, In \cite{Carrell2020}, the MIST system is used to identify PII entities, after which the HIPS method is used to replace those identified entities with realistic surrogates across two corpora.
+For example, \citeN{Carrell2020} employed the MITRE Identification Scrubber Toolkit (MIST) to identify PII entities, after which the HIPS method is used to replace those identified entities with realistic surrogates across two corpora.
 Following substitution, expert annotators examine the anonymized corpus to detect leaked PII—the entities that MIST failed to identify.
 On average, only 26.8\% of the leaked PII are detected, and 62.8\% of the entities considered leaked by human attackers are actually not leaked PII.
-In \cite{osborne2022bratsynthetictextdeidentificationusing}, Osborne et al. introduce BRATsynthetic as a novel HIPS replacement strategy that leverages a Markov chain–based approach to dynamically substitute PII entities with realistic surrogates.
-This method notably reduces the risk of PII leakage due to false negatives in PHI detection.
+In \citeN{osborne2022bratsynthetictextdeidentificationusing}, researchers introduced BRATsynthetic as a novel HIPS replacement strategy that leverages a Markov chain–based approach to dynamically substitute PII entities with realistic surrogates.
+This method notably reduces the risk of PII leakage due to false negatives in PII detection.
 For instance, under a 5\% false negative error rate, document-level leakage is decreased from 94.2\% (using a traditional HIPS replacement) to 57.7\%.